brigham4210/Docker_DS460/create_container.md

 The `WORKDIR` is similar to the `cd` what we normally know.

-The `CMD` command specifies the instruction that is to be executed when a Docker container starts.
+The `CMD` specifies the instruction that is to be executed when a Docker container starts.

+The `RUN` lets you execute commands inside of your Docker image.
+These commands get executed once at build time and get written into your Docker image as a new layer.

 ## Command line